moonrepo/schematic/book/src/config/index.md

 # Configuration

+> Requires the `config` Cargo feature, which is enabled by default.

-The bulk of Schematic is powered through the `Config` and `ConfigEnum` traits, and their associated derive macro.
+The bulk of Schematic is powered through the [`Config`](./struct/index.md) and [`ConfigEnum`](./enum/index.md) traits, and their associated derive macro.
 These macros help to generate and automate the following (when applicable):

 - Generates a [partial implementation](./partial.md), with all field values wrapped in `Option`.
 - Provides [default value](./struct/default.md) and [environment variable](./struct/env.md)